School of Public Affairs

 The Bachelor of Arts in Criminal Justice (BACJ) degree was designed to give you a comprehensive understanding of today’s criminal justice system and provide a foundation for you to launch a career in the criminal justice industry.
 Whether you’re interested in serving as an advocate for victims of crime, working for a non-profit that focuses on criminal justice policy, serving as a probation officer or working in a court system, the BA in Criminal Justice degree program can help.

-The BACJ program will provide you with a broad knowledge of the criminal justice system including such topics as the role of technology in criminal justice, how the corrections system works, how courts and law enforcement work together, and criminal justice theory.
-When you graduate with a BACJ degree, you’ll have the skills and knowledge to propel you into a career in the criminal justice system whether that’s in government, nonprofit, or the private sector.
+The BACJ program will provide you with a broad knowledge of the criminal justice system, including such topics as the role of technology in criminal justice, how the corrections system works, how courts and law enforcement work together, and criminal justice theory.
+When you graduate with a BACJ degree, you’ll have the skills and knowledge to propel you into a career in the criminal justice system whether it's in government, nonprofit or the private sector.

 Through the flexibility of this program, you will be able to learn what you want, when you want.
 Not only is the program offered entirely online for your convenience, but we also allow you the flexibility to specialize in areas of criminal justice that interest you most.

-Additionally, we can assure you that the online CU Denver Bachelor of Arts in Criminal Justice program is the same great program as the on-campus version.
-In fact, it’s exactly the same as the on-campus program, you’re just taking classes in a different way.
+Additionally, we can assure you that CU Denver's online Bachelor of Arts in Criminal Justice program is the same great program as the on-campus version.
+In fact, it’s exactly the same as the on-campus program — you’re just taking classes in a different way.

 The Bachelor of Arts in Criminal Justice program is a liberal arts undergraduate degree that acts like a professional degree.
 Unlike other liberal arts degrees, the BACJ program focuses on developing critical thinking and analytic skills in combination

 with the core competencies of a standard undergraduate degree to provide you with skills and expertise that you can use every day in your criminal justice career.